Piracy in the Caribbean: End of an era

 This last large resurgence of piracy saw a change in attitude of European colonial powers towards pirates.
 It had once been seen as a somewhat minor offense, only punishable if suspects and evidence were taken back to Europe for formal proceedings.
 Now, the British Parliament set the system of courts of Vice-Admiralty, appointing seven commissioners in the colonies to carry out the legal proceedings.
 These commissioners were chosen from naval and colonial officers who already contained a certain amount of bias towards the local pirates, instead of civilian judges.
 Pirates were given no representation in the new courts and were, therefore, often sentenced to hang.
 Between 1716 and 1726 approximately 400 to 600 pirates were executed.
 Another major attitude change was the policy that if one's ship was attacked by pirates, then one must fight back and attempt to resist to the capture of their ship lest they receive six months imprisonment.

 With royal attitudes growing so harsh towards the pirates in the Caribbean, many fled to areas of the world where piracy may still be a profitable trade.
-Black Bart, Bartholomew Roberts, perhaps the most successful pirate that had sailed in the Caribbean, eventually returned to Africa in 1722.
+Bartholomew Roberts, perhaps the most successful pirate that had sailed in the Caribbean, eventually returned to Africa in 1722.
 Other, less successful pirates from the golden age in the Caribbean attempted to flee North to the Americas.
 Stede Bonnet, an accomplice of Blackbeard, supposedly began to plunder ships along the Atlantic Coast, but was captured along the South Carolina coast in 1718.

 This early 18th century resurgence of piracy lasted only until the presence of European navies and coast guards in the Caribbean were enlarged to deal with the threat.
 Also crucial to the end of this era of piracy was the loss of the pirates' last Caribbean safe haven at Nassau.
 The famous pirates of the early 18th century were a completely illegal remnant of a golden buccaneering age, and their choices were limited to quick retirement or eventual capture.
 Contrast this with the earlier example of Welshman Henry Morgan, who for his privateering efforts was knighted by the English Crown and appointed the lieutenant-governor of Jamaica.